4353-slot-12/assignment-4/README.md

 ### Step 3: Prepare a Postgres SQL Database

-This project requires a Postgres SQL Database.
-To prepare the database to run this project, please run the following query:
+To prepare you database, please run the following query:

 ```sql
 DROP TABLE IF EXISTS "session";